davidmoten/reels/README.md

 Actor framework for Java, non-blocking, performant.
 Developed as a reaction to the Akka licence change.
 Akka is a huge framework with a large number of extensions including persistence, web serving, streaming and more.
 My needs are limited to core of Akka, namely in-memory actor support (including supervision) and that's what this library provides.

 Why would you trust this library with plenty of concurrency-sensitive code?
 I've been involved in concurrency-sensitive projects since 2014 as a frequent contributor to RxJava 1.x and the author of numerous popular RxJava libraries (rxjava-extras, rxjava-jdbc, rxjava-pool, rxjava-slf4j, rxjava-http, rxjava-aws).
 All these libraries involve a lot of concurrency-aware and performance-aware work so this is not new ground for me.
-PRs welcome though if you spot something.
+Please raise an issue if you spot something.

 Why do we need another Actor library on the JVM?
 I think there's space for an in-memory Actor library that has a small footprint (only *slf4j-api* as a logging dependency and jar is 84K), is easy to use (the API is both simple and discoverable), offers a goodly number of useful features, and is thread-safe and performant.